10up/gutenberg-best-practices/training/Blocks/02-cta-lesson.md

-# Lesson 2: Creating a simple Block
+# 2. Creating a Simple Block

 This lesson provides a partially completed block that needs to have some features added to it to match the existing `cta-complete` block.
 All of the setup and files have been pre-configured as the focus here is to work with a block on its own without adding confusion around build tools and file locations.